wavefrontHQ/docs/pages/doc/ingestion_policies.md

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.
-3. On the **Ingestion Policies** tab, select the check boxes of the ingestion policies that you want to delete, click **Delete** and confirm.
+3. On the **Ingestion Policies** tab, select the check boxes of the ingestion policies that you want to delete, click the **Delete** button and confirm.

 ## See the Ingestion Policies a Proxy Belongs to

 1. Log in to your Wavefront instance as a Super Admin user.
 2. Click **Browse > Proxies**.
 3. For each proxy the **Ingestion Policies** column shows a list of policies.
-If the proxy belongs to many policies, hover over the three dots and you'll see the ingestion policies in a tooltip.
+If the proxy belongs to many policies, hover over the three horizontal dots and you'll see the rest of the ingestion policies in a tooltip.

 `MARGARITA: How is this information useful?`